-For the 2013 election the AEC made election funding payments to twenty-two registered political parties and nine independent candidates.
-Sixteen political parties which had nominated bank accounts which met the eligibility criteria under s.299(A)(2) chose to receive election funding by direct credit.
-The remaining six political parties and nine candidates received their election funding by cheque.
-The details of such payments are set out below in Table 2.
+For the 2016 federal election the AEC made election funding payments to 24 registered political parties and 24 independent candidates.
+All political parties had nominated bank accounts that met the eligibility criteria under s 299(A)(2) and chose to receive election funding by direct credit.
+Eight independent candidates received their election funding by cheque.